Logistics Agent Zero: Watchdog

 It interfaces directly with Getcho Recovery Workflows.
 These have the following abilities:

-- Reaching out to fleet support and drivers directly
+- Reaching out to drivers and fleet support directly

 - Pinging stakeholders – ops, the shipper, the recipient – to see if the updated timing still works

-Getcho data shows that driver check-ins speed up frozen deliveries by 18 minutes on average.
-And on the flip side, delays don’t necessarily have to be bad.
-When stakeholders are given the chance to make requisite updates, customer sentiment is overwhelmingly positive.
+When drivers and stakeholders are given the chance to make requisite updates in real time, customer sentiment is overwhelmingly positive.
 During the recent nor’easter where entire cities shut down transportation, Getcho supported dozens of seamless reschedules.

 If you or your dispatchers regularly tab between dozens of tracking links then Watchdog can help.